 You will be able to access your own results via the Student Self Service portal approximately 2 weeks after the end of Trinity Full Term (subject to change).
-The Academic and Assessment Results page within Self Service details all your assessment results (examination papers and/or submissions) and the result of the year (if applicable).
+The Academic and Assessment Results page within Self Service details all your assessment results (examination papers and/or submissions) and the result of the year (if applicable) together with your ranking position.
 You will need your Single Sign-On ID and password to access Student Self Service.
-Your tutor will also be provided with your results and your ranking position within the year group; if you do NOT wish to be given your rank, you must inform your tutor before the release of the results.

-19.2 Calculators and SMP tables in examinations
+20.2 Calculators and SMP tables in examinations